KazimirAlvis/360-global-blocks/README.md

 ## Changelog

+### 1.3.44

+-   Kept the FAQ Accordion background full bleed while constraining the dropdown list to a centered 1140px max width with 20px gutters.
+-   Rebuilt the FAQ bundle so the updated layout ships with GitHub updater installs.

 ### 1.3.43

 -   Smoothed out the FAQ Accordion editor so answer fields are always visible, properly labeled, and editable in WordPress 6.9 without deprecated multiline warnings.